2023 Most Popular General Biology Associate Degree Schools in Utah

 The following schools top our list of the Most Popular General Biology Associate Degree Colleges.

-Our 2023 rankings named Utah Valley University the most popular school in Utah for general biology students working on their associate degree.
-Located in the small city of Orem, UVU is a public school with a fairly large student population.
+Our analysis found Utah Valley University to be the most popular school for general biology students who want to pursue a associate degree in Utah.
+Located in the city of Orem, UVU is a public college with a fairly large student population.

 Of the 175 students majoring in biology at UVU, 69% are male and 31% are female.